leroyl6420-boop/Upcycler/README.md

 - 608 2RS Bearing x7 (aprox. $2.10)
 - M8-1.25 60mm Half-Thread Screw x2 (aprox. $2.00)
 - M8-1.25 Hex Nut x4 (aprox. $0.72)

+# Electronic Components

+Oh boy!
+These aren't parts you'd find walking around your local Micro Center!
+You may purchase them off your favorite online electronic retailer if you'd like, but if you prefer faster shipping (like me!), all these parts are available on Amazon!
+(Which is also what their prices are based on).

+- ULN2003 x1 (comes with most 28BYJ-48 Stepper Motors)
+- 28BYJ-48 Stepper Motor x1 (aprox. $3.00)
+- Joystick (any cheap KY-023 clone will work fine) x1 (aprox. $1.67)
+- 128x64 OLED x1 (aprox. $2.70)
+- 12V-5V Buck Converter (I bought the B0FJM8XTSD, but any such converter that can handle 5A should work) x1 (aprox. $3.50)
+- USB Type B (for Arduino Unos) x1 (comes with most Arduino Uno R3's)
+- Arduino Uno R3 (I wouldn't buy the real thing, just buy a cheaper clone) x1 (aprox. $7.00)
+- 2-Way WAGO x2 (aprox. $0.68)
+- 3-Way WAGO x2 (aprox. $0.86)
+- Small Breadboad x1 (aprox. $1.00)
+- 50V 1uf Capacitor x1 (aprox. $0.40)
+- 100k ohm Resistor x1 (aprox. $0.06)
+- MTSD001 MOSFET Module x1 (aprox. $1.34)
+- 12V 5A Power Supply (buy one that feeds through a jack, and make sure it comes with a female port to plug into that feeds wire connectors) x1 (aprox. $8.00)
+- 16 AWG Wire (unspecified amount and cost)
+- 22/24 AWG Jumper Wires (unspecified amount and cost)

+All parts should run you about $48.43, pre-taxes.

+# Assembly Instructions